Earned Income Tax Credits & Legal Eligibility

 Income Limits for the Earned Income Tax Credit

 Income for the purposes of this credit includes not only income earned form a job but also unemployment benefits, taxable Social Security benefits, investment income, retirement benefits, and any alimony from an ex-spouse.
 It does not include most forms of public benefits, such as Medicaid, Supplemental Security Income, or food stamps.
-You will not qualify for the earned income tax credit if you earn more than $3,200 from investments.
+You will not qualify for the earned income tax credit if you earn more than a certain amount from investments.

 Calculating Your Earned Income Tax Credit